 Finding a Happy Medium with Your Roommate

 Get to know your roommate better by talking room décor before you move in.
 This can be a great icebreaker and will help you get to know your new roomie's likes and dislikes.
-If your school gives out your roommate's contact information before the start of the term, reach out by e-mail or set up a meeting over coffee.

 If you and your roommate want to try and coordinate your décor, talk about which colors and design looks each of you prefer, as well as styles that you both hate.
 You might have to compromise on your room's design or color palette, but you and your roommate do not have to have everything matching.
 Instead, choose colors and styles that complement each other, or if neither of you are overly concerned with coordinating, then you can agree to decorate your respective sides however you like.